Finnwatch: From Congo with blood

 The escalation of violation in Congo exacerbates the problem of conflict mineral.
 Securing human rights in the middle of the conflict isn't easy.
 The accountability of electronics companies buying raw materials from Congo vary.

 Mobile responsibility?

 Despite some progress has been seen there are still significant shortages in mobile operators' responsibility conduct.
 A report published as a part of the Europe-wide project of consumer electronics makeITfair.

 Phony Equality

 Starvation wages and insecure temporary contracts are an everyday part of Indian electronic industry.
 Finnwatch makeITfair research examines terms and condition of employment in Nokia's and its subcontractors' Salcomp, Flextronics and Foxxcon factories in Chennai free-trade zone.

 Game console and music player production in China

 This survey updates the research done two years ago regarding working conditions in factories producing game consoles, mp3-players and their components.
 There has been progress but wages too low for decent living and the lack of free trade unions are commonplace.
-The research provides new information about Foxxcon factories that have gained publicity due to the wave of employees' suicides.
+The research provides new information about Foxconn factories that have gained publicity due to the wave of employees' suicides.